-Fallingwater is Frank Lloyd Wright‘s genius child, built around a waterfall, which runs seamlessly through it.
+Fallingwater is Frank Lloyd Wright‘s genius child.
+The house is built over a waterfall and framed by a forest.
 It was our main destination, but Kentuck Knob, Fallingwater’s younger, simpler sibling, and Ohiopyle State Park were wonderful outposts on our travel.
 First, the star of the show:

-For some reason, I expected Fallingwater to be damp, dark, and unwelcoming.
+Truth be told, I expected Fallingwater to be damp, dark, and unwelcoming.
 I couldn’t be further from the truth.
 It blended beautifully with its environment, but it was inside where this came most into focus: stunning Picassos and Riveras framed perfectly in the fleeting light, the sound of water and the woods all around (unfortunately, photography is not usually allowed in the house).
-We got the $20-advance-reservation-per-person regular tour (you save $3 if you purchase tickets online or reserve in advance), but, for $65 one can enjoy a more in-depth experience: two hours instead of one, and photography–for personal use–is allowed; now that we have seen the space, this seems like a more reasonable sacrifice.
+We got the $25-advance-reservation-per-person regular tour (you save $2 if you purchase tickets online or reserve in advance), but, for $72 one can enjoy a more in-depth experience: two hours instead of one, and photography–for personal use–is allowed; now that we have seen the space, this seems like a more reasonable sacrifice.
 Perhaps, next time.

 As you float through the self-guided tour, the house and its balconies open up just where you wish they would.
 Everything, to the smallest detail, is carefully thought out, comfortable, warm, and comforting.
 Outside, old, melancholy trees welcome you.